openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: title="Example: SET with array 'aud' claim" #figarrayaud}

 ### The "events" claim {#events-claim}
-The `events` claim SHOULD contain only one event.
+The "events" claim SHOULD contain only one event.
 Multiple event type URIs are permitted only if they are alternative URIs defining the exact same event type.

 ### Security Considerations